Pisay127/falcon-jsonify/README.md

  [Falcon](https://github.com/falconry/falcon) middleware to serialize/deserialize JSON with built-in request validator. **Compatible with Python 3 and 2.**

+This is a fork that adds **actual** support for Python 3, and a few fixes.

 ```shell
 $ pip install falcon-jsonify
 ```